Manage Clusters (Federated Mode)

 -

-Portworx Backup 3.0.0 or later is installed in Federated mode.
+Portworx Backup is installed in Federated mode at the version listed above for your backup location provider.
 For installation instructions, see Install Portworx Backup in Federated Mode.

 -